• Skip to primary navigation

 • 8 oz colby jack cheese cubed

-• 4 oz sliced salami sliced, mix of genoa salami, chicken chunks, pepperoni or summer sausage are good options
+• 4 oz sliced salami consider using a mix of genoa salami, chicken chunks, pepperoni or summer sausage

 • 8 oz cherry tomatoes